TJ-lab-ustc/hDNApipe/README.md

 ```
 usage:   dnapipe var <core_options> [extra_options]
 ```
 There are basic arguments that must be declared during running var module.
 There are some options for the detection mode, sequencing method, sequencing input file type, and variant types to call.
 A region file is required when analyzing WES or target data.
-Sample information table should be needed as follows [Input](#Input).
+Sample information table should be needed as [Input](#Input).
 ```
 Core options:
         --mode/-M           Detection mode: germline or somatic